apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rql/rule-query/readwrite-splitting/count-readwrite-splitting-rule.en.md

 ### Example

-- Query the number of readwrite splitting rules for specified database.
+- Query the number of readwrite-splitting rules for specified database.

 ```sql
 COUNT READWRITE_SPLITTING RULE FROM readwrite_splitting_db;